 Harassment and Discrimination

-Vendors shall cooperate with Yext’s commitment to a workplace free of harassment and Vendors shall not engage in discrimination based on race, color, ethnicity, religion, creed, national origin, ancestry, genetics, sex, pregnancy or childbirth, including breastfeeding, sexual orientation, gender (including gender identity or nonbinary or nonconformity and/or status as a trans individual), age, physical or mental disability, citizenship, genetic information, marital, parental and/or familial status, past, current or prospective service in the uniformed services, or any characteristic protected under applicable law.
+Vendors shall cooperate with Yext’s commitment to a workplace free of harassment and Vendors shall not engage in discrimination based on race, color, ethnicity, religion, creed, national origin, ancestry, genetics, sex, pregnancy or childbirth (including breastfeeding), sexual orientation, gender (including gender identity or nonbinary or nonconformity and/or status as a trans individual), age, physical or mental disability, citizenship, marital, parental and/or familial status, past, current or prospective service in the uniformed services, or any characteristic protected under applicable law.

 Health and Safety